clarin-eric/switchboard/README.md

 # Tool registry

-The information about the tools that are connected to the Switchboard is maintained in a <a href="https://github.com/clarin-eric/switchboard-tool-registry">separate github repository</a>
+The information about the tools that are connected to the Switchboard is maintained in a <a href="https://github.com/clarin-eric/switchboard-tool-registry">separate github repository</a>.
+Suggestions about new tools or about improved descriptions can be filed as a <a href="https://github.com/clarin-eric/switchboard-tool-registry/issues">tool registry issue</a>.

 # Publications